-Economic: Market supply constraints and inflationary pressures will be closely managed by Council and mitigated where possible.
+Economic: Market supply constraints and inflationary pressures will likely have a negative impact on the economic sustainability of Douglas Shire Council and may impact sustainability ratios.
+This will be closely managed by Council and mitigated where possible.
+The aim of the long-term financial plan is to achieve a sustainable surplus.